Diauxic growth

 Diauxic growth, diauxie or diphasic growth is any cell growth characterized by cellular growth in two phases.
-Diauxic growth, meaning double growth, is caused by the presence of two sugars on a culture growth media, one of which is easier for the target bacterium to metabolize.
-The preferred sugar is consumed first, which leads to rapid growth, followed by a lag phase.
-During the lag phase the cellular machinery used to metabolize the second sugar is activated and subsequently the second sugar is metabolized.
+Diauxic growth, meaning double growth, is caused by the presence of two substrates (usually sugars) in a culture growth media, when the microbial cells are capable of faster growth on one of these substrates.
+The faster-growth supporting substrate is consumed first, which leads to rapid growth, followed by a lag phase.
+During the lag phase the cellular machinery used to metabolize the second (slower-growth supporting) substrate is activated and subsequently the second substrate is metabolized.

 This can also occur when the bacterium in a closed batch culture consumes most of its nutrients and is entering the stationary phase when new nutrients are suddenly added to the growth media.
 The bacterium enters a lag phase where it tries to ingest the food.
 Once the food starts being utilized, it enters a new log phase showing a second peak on the growth curve.

 Growth phases

 Jacques Monod discovered diauxic growth in 1941 during his experiments with Escherichia coli and Bacillus subtilis.
 While growing these bacteria on various combination of sugars during his doctoral thesis research, Monod observed that often two distinct growth phases are clearly visible in batch culture, as seen in Figure 1.

 During the first phase, cells preferentially metabolize the sugar on which it can grow faster (often glucose but not always).
 Only after the first sugar has been exhausted do the cells switch to the second.
 At the time of the "diauxic shift", there is often a lag period during which cells produce the enzymes needed to metabolize the second sugar.

-Monod later put aside his work on diauxic growth and focused on the lac operon model of gene expression, which led to a Nobel prize.
+Monod continued his work on the underlying mechanism for his observations on diauxic growth and proposed the lac operon model of gene expression, which led to a Nobel prize.

 Diauxie occurs because organisms use operons or multiple sets of genes to control differently the expression of enzymes needed to metabolize the different nutrients or sugars they encounter.
 If an organism allocates its energy and other resources (e.g. amino acids) to synthesize enzymes needed to metabolize a sugar that can only support a slower growth rate and not use all or most of its available resources to synthesize the enzymes that metabolize a different sugar providing a faster growth rate, such an organism will be at a reproductive disadvantage compared to those that choose to grow on the faster growth supporting sugar.
 Through evolution, organisms have developed the ability to regulate their genetic control mechanisms so as to only express those genes resulting in the fastest growth rate.
 For example, when grown in the presence of both glucose and maltose, Lactococcus lactis will produce enzymes to metabolize glucose first, altering its gene expression to use maltose only after the supply of glucose has been exhausted.